 - Employee in the position being requested for reclassification must have at least six months of experience performing the new job duties required of the position.
 This allows for the opportunity to ensure the employee is able to successfully perform the duties and make adjustments before moving forward with the reclassification request.

-- All portions of the multi-part form must be completed and received prior to the reclassification period deadline in order to be considered for reclassification review.
+- All steps of the process (PageUp position description submission and Qualtrics supervisor and employee form submissions) must be completed and received in order to be considered for reclassification review.
 Completion of all parts does not guarantee reclassification of a position.
 Requests for reclassification may result in a final determination to classify the position in a pay grade higher, lower or the same as the current position.

 - Supervisors or managers must ensure that job duties listed in the request for reclassification form accurately reflect the work and expectations of the position.